macteo/macteo.it/_posts/2019-02-23-customize-gitlab-interface.markdown

 I love [GitLab](https://gitlab.org), I use it daily [@Dimension](https://dimension.it) and I even have an omnibus instance on a [NUC](https://www.intel.com/content/www/us/en/products/boards-kits/nuc.html) @home for my personal projects and scripts.

-# It is important to not include a trailing forward slash here otherwise the web IDE won't work anymoreHowever the lack of interface personalization is driving me crazy.

 For instance our teams are adopting Kanban to optimize the process and we heavily rely on [boards](https://about.gitlab.com/product/issueboard/) for issue management.
 One of the key principles of Kanban is called **visualize** and we would strongly like to customize cards background to immediately recognize different kind of issues between _features_, _bugs_ and generic _tasks_.

 <!--more-->